mramshaw/pubsub/README.md

 #### Close down the publisher and subscriber

-Either type `exit` or Ctrl-C in the second and third terminals to terminate.
+Either type `exit` or Ctrl-C in the second and third console to terminate.

 #### Close down the broker

-Shut down Redis (first terminal) with Ctrl-C.
+Shut down Redis (first console) with Ctrl-C.

 And: